lqkhoo/rf-calculator/README.md

 * Formulae on this page generated using [CodeCogs](https://www.codecogs.com/latex/eqneditor.php) as I'm not using MathJax.

 # Limitations and known edge cases
-The calculator has to draw the data from somewhere, so where there's missing data, there's little I can do.
+Where there's missing data, there's little I can do.
 This is not the kind of data that could (nor should) be imputed.
 * RF5
-  * I don't have data tying staff magic to magic IDs, so the planner just refers to the original magic that comes with the staff as 'original1', 'original2', etc. Magic from materials is fully modeled.
+  * Data tying staff magic to magic IDs is missing, so the planner refers to the original magic that comes with the staff as 'original1', 'original2', etc. Magic from materials is fully modeled.
-  * As of time of writing, RF5 is not available in English, so some English names are in brackets.
+  * At time of writing, RF5 is not available in English, so some English names are in brackets.
 These are taken as-is from Kuroba's data dump.
 * RF4
   * Magic isn't mapped the same way as in RF5.
-The data is not available from Omnigamer's data dump, and I couldn't find it in the ROMFS either.
+The data is not available from Omnigamer's data dump, and I couldn't find it in the ROMFS.
 The Japanese wiki has a short list of materials with known staff upgrade effects, but this list is incomplete.
 To get around all of this, I backport magic data from ingredients that are both in RF5 and RF4, substituting the itemid as the magicid.
 Given how little the rest of the data actually changed across the games, this is the most practical option we have.
   * Likewise, charge speed is not exposed as a parameter like the way it is in RF5.
 I just set the stat to zero for all items.
 * Zero columns
   * In both RF5 and RF4, there is nothing that gives DIZ/硬値 (knockback duration) resistance.
 In fact, that column is not there in the data, but I included it for symmetry.
 It's not a mistake.